ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/04-Integrating existing infrastructure.md

 ## Summary

-In this first part of our chapter, to modify our backend to cater to the new use-cases that we face for our price charts, we have learned how to integrate data from different services.
+In this chapter, we modify our backend to cater to the new use-cases that we face for our price charts, we have learned how to integrate data from different services.
 When you start with GraphQL, you will not have the luxury to start fresh; often, we have an existing infrastructure.
 With **HotChocolate**, it is simple to integrate JSON data by just typing it.
 Whether you prefer to use the GraphQL SDL or the fluent type API is up to you.
 Further, we have leveraged **DataLoader** to interact with our REST services more efficiently.
 Last but not least, we introduced refetchability to external data through the node interface.